 COMPLIANCE STATEMENT

-The Board is pleased to report that it has complied with the requirements of the Code during the 52 weeks ended 25 March 2023, with the following exceptions:
+The Board is pleased to report that it has complied with the requirements of the Code during the 53 weeks ended 30 March 2024, with the following exceptions:

 Workforce engagement relating to alignment of executive remuneration with wider Company pay policy (Code Provision 40 and 41)

 The Remuneration Committee does not directly consult with employees regarding the remuneration of the Executive Directors.
 However, when considering remuneration levels to apply, the Committee takes into account base pay increases, bonus payments and share awards made to the Company’s employees generally.
-Details of how Executive Director pay is considered in the context of the broader workforce is set out on page 110 of the Remuneration Committee Report.

 The Board has reviewed the financial statements and, taken as a whole, considers them to be fair, balanced and understandable, providing sufficient and appropriate information for Shareholders to assess the Company’s position and performance, business model and strategy.
 The Audit Committee provided guidance to the Board to assist it in reaching this conclusion.